dotnet/training-tutorials/content/csharp/getting-started/lesson-04.md

 ## Replacing Parts of Strings

 A frequent scenario when working with strings is the construction of a string that is composed of some fixed parts, and a part that is variable.
 You saw in the last lesson how you could construct such a string using ``$"Hello {name}!`` syntax.
 This is known as *string interpolation*, and is a new feature in C# 6.
 The same string can also be constructed using concatenation (`` "Hello " + name + "!"``).
 Strings also support rich formatting, which at its simplest allows for this kind of replacement.
 To use string formatting, you specify a format string, which includes special placeholder values, and pass the format string and the replacement values to the ``Format`` method.
-Finally, you can use the ``Replace`` function to a substring with another substring.
+Finally, you can use the ``Replace`` function to replace part of a string with another string.
 Consider the following examples:

 ```c#
 string name = "Steve";